Escape Quest Setup Guide

 In the end, you should have 6 piles of quest cards, along with a 7th stack which you will carry with you as you take the kids through the game.

 Set up the game in 6 different locations around your home/school.
 Be creative and match the setting to the quest.
-For example, the Board Dinosaur quest works great outside.
+For example, the Bored Dinosaur quest works great outside.
 Follow the steps below for any particular setup steps for each quest.

-Board Dinosaur & Incan Chocolate.
+Bored Dinosaur & Incan Chocolate.

 No special setup instructions here.
 Just hide the cards around 2 different locations with varying difficulty.